jeffreytang97/REST_api_project/README.md

 9- One page would contain maximum 4 shows listed.
 If you wish to see other top shows, navigate to page 2 by changing 1 to 2 at the end of the url.

 10- You can test with other provider as well.

+11- I also created a test.py script so that you can run it and test it.
+Make sure to run it after the API has been started.
+Make sure to install requests by doing "pip install requests".

 ## Other comments and messages:
 For the pagination, I wanted to use Flask built in pagination along with SQLAlchemy.
 But, since I couldn't make a database and the pagination library only supports for database querying, I wasn't able to use it.
 Therefore, I came up with my own solution by separating the pages by myself.
 I added some comments on the code, hope it helps!